 Evidence of Impact for State Minimum Wage

-A state minimum wage of at least $10 per hour is one of the five most effective policies a state can implement to ensure children get off to a healthy start and thrive, and that promote greater equity in child wellbeing.
+A state minimum wage of at least $10 per hour is one of the five most effective policies a state can A state minimum wage of at least $10.00 per hour is one of the five most effective policies a state can implement to ensure children get off to a healthy start and thrive, and that promote greater equity in child wellbeing.

 The federal minimum wage requires that most hourly workers be paid at least $7.25, but states can establish higher wage thresholds.

 The most rigorous research studies show that an increase in the minimum wage:

 - A 10% increase in the minimum wage led to a 3.5% increase in earnings for low-income families

 Has no adverse effects on employment

 - For children under age 6 whose mothers had no college degree, a 10% boost in the minimum wage increased the likelihood of parental employment by 7.4%

 - For children under age 6 whose mothers had no college degree, a 10% increase in the minimum wage reduced poverty by 9.7%